alttch/pime/README.md

         engine.launch(&py, broker).unwrap();
     });
 });
-// wait runtime to be started
+// wait engine to be started
 pime::wait_online();

 // Done!
 Now tasks can be called from any coroutine